smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 This will give us an overview of what can be done in order to expose an API.

 We will create a new project directory for the code of our website.
-This directory will be located inside of our project directory where we store all of our GitHub repositories: `~/code/<user.github_nickname>`.
+This directory will be located inside of our *project**s** directory* where we store all of our GitHub repositories: `~/code/<user.github_nickname>`.

 Then in the next challenge, we will code our own website from scratch with Streamlit 🎉 And this second website will also have a project of its own...